Iodine: Other binary iodine compounds

-With the exception of the noble gases, nearly all elements on the periodic table up to einsteinium (EsI_{3} is known) are known to form binary compounds with iodine.
+With the exception of the noble gases, nearly all elements on the periodic table up to einsteinium (link=Einsteinium(III) iodide|EsI3 is known) are known to form binary compounds with iodine.
 Until 1990, nitrogen triiodide was only known as an ammonia adduct.
-Ammonia-free NI_{3} was found to be isolable at –196 °C but spontaneously decomposes at 0 °C. For thermodynamic reasons related to electronegativity of the elements, neutral sulfur and selenium iodides that are stable at room temperature are also nonexistent, although S_{2}I_{2} and SI_{2} are stable up to 183 and 9 K, respectively.
-As of 2022, no neutral binary selenium iodide has been unambiguously identified (at any temperature).
-Sulfur-iodine and selenium-iodine polyatomic cations (e.g., [S_{2}I_{4}^{2+}][AsF_{6}^{–}]_{2} and [Se_{2}I_{4}^{2+}][Sb_{2}F_{11}^{–}]_{2}) have been prepared and characterised crystallographically.
+Ammonia-free NI3 was found to be isolable at –196 °C but spontaneously decomposes at 0 °C. For thermodynamic reasons related to electronegativity of the elements, neutral sulfur and selenium iodides that are stable at room temperature are also nonexistent, although S2I2 and SI2 are stable up to 183 and 9 K, respectively.
+As of 2022, no neutral binary selenium iodide has been unambiguously identified at any temperature.
+Sulfur-iodine and selenium-iodine polyatomic cations (e.g., [S2I_{4}(2+)][AsF_{6}–]2 and [Se2I_{2}+][Sb2F_{11}-]2) have been prepared and characterised crystallographically.

 Given the large size of the iodide anion and iodine's weak oxidising power, high oxidation states are difficult to achieve in binary iodides, the maximum known being in the pentaiodides of niobium, tantalum, and protactinium.
 Iodides can be made by reaction of an element or its oxide, hydroxide, or carbonate with hydroiodic acid, and then dehydrated by mildly high temperatures combined with either low pressure or anhydrous hydrogen iodide gas.
 These methods work best when the iodide product is stable to hydrolysis.
 Other syntheses include high-temperature oxidative iodination of the element with iodine or hydrogen iodide, high-temperature iodination of a metal oxide or other halide by iodine, a volatile metal halide, carbon tetraiodide, or an organic iodide.
 For example, molybdenum(IV) oxide reacts with aluminium(III) iodide at 230 °C to give molybdenum(II) iodide.
 An example involving halogen exchange is given below, involving the reaction of tantalum(V) chloride with excess aluminium(III) iodide at 400 °C to give tantalum(V) iodide: